Explore solutions built for your industry

 Think about all of the time, money, and care you invest in your pharmaceutical products throughout the R&D process.
 How terribly unfortunate it would be if damage from sub-optimal storage conditions kept them out of the market.

-Alas, regulations for such important concerns as hygiene, temperature, labelling, quarantine, and documentation are too frequently ambiguous, unenforced, or worst of all, simply ignored.
+Alas, regulations for such important concerns as hygiene, pharmaceutical asset monitoring, labelling, quarantine, and documentation are too frequently ambiguous, unenforced, or worst of all, simply ignored.

 In search of smart standards and guidelines for drug storage conditions, we consulted the Federal Drug Administration (FDA) and World Health Organization (WHO) for their recommendations.
 We’re hitting the highlights here, so be sure to visit their websites for more details.